 Make small sections

 If you want to be successful, then this is probably the most important step.
 What you need to do is rethink small sections.
 What does this mean?
 It means that instead of decluttering the closet or a cupboard, you’ll want to declutter a drawer, a basket, or a shelf.
 Think smaller sections.

 Think of an area that you can tackle in 20 minutes or less.

 How often do you find yourself trying to talk yourself into decluttering an area like your closet or your bathroom?
 You get stuck on the idea that it’s going to take the entire day to get through.
 These are the thoughts that make decluttering your home seem overwhelming.

-By breaking your decluttering into sections, you’re going to accomplish more without feeling overwhelmed and unmotivated.
+Declutter your home into sections, you’re going to accomplish more without feeling overwhelmed and unmotivated.
 And, best of all, it’s only going to take you 20 minutes to get through!

 Sort your section into 4 sections

-Now that you have your small section picked out, it’s time to declutter it.
+Now that you have your small section picked out, it’s time to declutter your home.
 But how the heck are you going to do that?

 You’re going to sort this pile into 4 piles: